Millers face increasingly volatile and less predictable wheat markets

 Increasingly volatile wheat markets

-Climate change effects increase extreme price volatility
+Climate change intensifies price volatility

-Millers to hedge against the risk of price fluctuations
+Millers hedge against price risks